-Download Huawei Quick APP Loader and install it on your Android device (Android Phone 6.0 or above is recommended)
+Download Huawei Quick APP Loader and install it on an Android device (Android Phone 6.0 or above is recommended)

 Install nodejs-8.1.4 or above, globally.

 Use Cocos Creator to open the project that needs to be released.
-Select Huawei Quick Game in the Platform dropdown of the Build... panel.
+Open the Build panel from the Menu bar -> Project, select Huawei Quick Game in the Platform dropdown.